 How much is a lot of data ?

 Individual needs vary.
-Typically, a plan with more than 2GB ( approximate Australian Average usage ) can be thought of as having a ‘lot’ of data.
+A plan with more than 11GB (approximate Australian Average usage) can be thought of, for some people, as having a ‘lot’ of data.

 If you need help figuring out your usage check out our ‘How much data do I need?’ article.